swp-berlin/webassistant/README.md

 # SWP Webmonitor

 The webmonitor allows monitoring websites (_thinktanks_) for the publication of new articles using configurable _scrapers_.
-Scrapers are executed using a headless Chrome browser. found publications are saved in a PostgreSQL database and added to an ElasticSearch Index. _Monitors_ allow to define _filters_ that aggregate publications and automatically send Citavi .ris files to configured receivers by email.
+Scrapers are executed using a headless Chrome browser.
+Found publications are saved in a PostgreSQL database and added to an ElasticSearch Index. _Monitors_ allow to define _filters_ that aggregate publications and automatically send Citavi .ris files to configured receivers by email.

 Please note that most of the application is in German only currently.